Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector/review/ai-anomaly-detector.api.md

     constructor(endpoint: string, options?: AnomalyDetectorOptionalParams);
     // (undocumented)
     apiVersion: string;
-    // Warning: (ae-forgotten-export) The symbol "DeleteMultivariateModelOptionalParams" needs to be exported by the entry point index.d.ts deleteMultivariateModel(modelId: string, options?: DeleteMultivariateModelOptionalParams): Promise<void>;
+    deleteMultivariateModel(modelId: string, options?: DeleteMultivariateModelOptionalParams): Promise<void>;
-    // Warning: (ae-forgotten-export) The symbol "DetectAnomalyOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DetectAnomalyResponse" needs to be exported by the entry point index.d.ts detectAnomaly(modelId: string, body: DetectionRequest, options?: DetectAnomalyOptionalParams): Promise<DetectAnomalyResponse>;
+    detectAnomaly(modelId: string, body: DetectionRequest, options?: DetectAnomalyOptionalParams): Promise<DetectAnomalyResponse>;
-    // Warning: (ae-forgotten-export) The symbol "DetectChangePointOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DetectChangePointOperationResponse" needs to be exported by the entry point index.d.ts detectChangePoint(body: DetectChangePointRequest, options?: DetectChangePointOptionalParams): Promise<DetectChangePointOperationResponse>;
+    detectChangePoint(body: DetectChangePointRequest, options?: DetectChangePointOptionalParams): Promise<DetectChangePointOperationResponse>;
-    // Warning: (ae-forgotten-export) The symbol "DetectEntireSeriesOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DetectEntireSeriesResponse" needs to be exported by the entry point index.d.ts detectEntireSeries(body: DetectRequest, options?: DetectEntireSeriesOptionalParams): Promise<DetectEntireSeriesResponse>;
+    detectEntireSeries(body: DetectRequest, options?: DetectEntireSeriesOptionalParams): Promise<DetectEntireSeriesResponse>;
-    // Warning: (ae-forgotten-export) The symbol "DetectLastPointOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "DetectLastPointOperationResponse" needs to be exported by the entry point index.d.ts detectLastPoint(body: DetectRequest, options?: DetectLastPointOptionalParams): Promise<DetectLastPointOperationResponse>;
+    detectLastPoint(body: DetectRequest, options?: DetectLastPointOptionalParams): Promise<DetectLastPointOperationResponse>;
     // (undocumented)
     endpoint: string;
-    // Warning: (ae-forgotten-export) The symbol "ExportModelOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ExportModelResponse" needs to be exported by the entry point index.d.ts exportModel(modelId: string, options?: ExportModelOptionalParams): Promise<ExportModelResponse>;
+    exportModel(modelId: string, options?: ExportModelOptionalParams): Promise<ExportModelResponse>;
-    // Warning: (ae-forgotten-export) The symbol "GetDetectionResultOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "GetDetectionResultResponse" needs to be exported by the entry point index.d.ts getDetectionResult(resultId: string, options?: GetDetectionResultOptionalParams): Promise<GetDetectionResultResponse>;
+    getDetectionResult(resultId: string, options?: GetDetectionResultOptionalParams): Promise<GetDetectionResultResponse>;
-    // Warning: (ae-forgotten-export) The symbol "GetMultivariateModelOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "GetMultivariateModelResponse" needs to be exported by the entry point index.d.ts getMultivariateModel(modelId: string, options?: GetMultivariateModelOptionalParams): Promise<GetMultivariateModelResponse>;
+    getMultivariateModel(modelId: string, options?: GetMultivariateModelOptionalParams): Promise<GetMultivariateModelResponse>;
-    // Warning: (ae-forgotten-export) The symbol "LastDetectAnomalyOptionalParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "LastDetectAnomalyResponse" needs to be exported by the entry point index.d.ts lastDetectAnomaly(modelId: string, body: LastDetectionRequest, options?: LastDetectAnomalyOptionalParams): Promise<LastDetectAnomalyResponse>;
+    lastDetectAnomaly(modelId: string, body: LastDetectionRequest, options?: LastDetectAnomalyOptionalParams): Promise<LastDetectAnomalyResponse>;
-    // Warning: (ae-forgotten-export) The symbol "ListMultivariateModelOptionalParams" needs to be exported by the entry point index.d.ts listMultivariateModel(options?: ListMultivariateModelOptionalParams): PagedAsyncIterableIterator<AnomalyDetectorClientModelSnapshot>;
-    // Warning: (ae-forgotten-export) The symbol "TrainMultivariateModelOptionalParams" needs to be exported by the entry point index.d.ts
+    listMultivariateModel(options?: ListMultivariateModelOptionalParams): PagedAsyncIterableIterator<AnomalyDetectorClientModelSnapshot>;
-    // Warning: (ae-forgotten-export) The symbol "TrainMultivariateModelResponse" needs to be exported by the entry point index.d.ts trainMultivariateModel(body: AnomalyDetectorClientModelInfo, options?: TrainMultivariateModelOptionalParams): Promise<TrainMultivariateModelResponse>;
+    trainMultivariateModel(body: AnomalyDetectorClientModelInfo, options?: TrainMultivariateModelOptionalParams): Promise<TrainMultivariateModelResponse>;
 }